-I read ‘Lords of the Sith’ via Kindle on my tablet and listened to the audiobook as a download via Audible.
+I read ‘Lords of the Sith’ via Kindle on my tablet and I listened to the audiobook as a download via Audible.
 The story is divided into eighteen chapters in the book.
 The audiobook is read by Jonathan Davis, who has read plenty of ‘Star Wars’ audiobooks over the years which is pretty impressive indeed.

 I like the audiobook for ‘Lords of the Sith’.
 As well as Jonathan Davis reading the story and there being sounds effects in the background, there are pieces of incidental music from the ‘Star Wars’ films composed by John Williams.
 It was nice to hear those pieces of John Williams whilst reading the novel.

 I also enjoyed it when Jonathan Davis voiced Darth Vader and the Emperor in the story.
-He gives exact voice impersonations of the characters as played by James Earl Jones and Ian MacDiarmid in the movies.
+He gives exact voice impersonations of the characters as done by James Earl Jones and Ian MacDiarmid in the movies.
 In fact, if this story was adapted into a full-cast audio drama, I’m certain it’d be very impressive.

 Sadly, and this is my personal opinion, I couldn’t help but feel let down by this book.
 ‘Lords of the Sith’ wasn’t what I was hoping for in being a Darth Vader and Emperor Palpatine book.
 It didn’t feel like the two big ‘Star Wars’ villains extravaganza I was expecting and it should’ve been something I hoped for, right?

 My main problem with ‘Lords of the Sith’ is that it takes a lot of focus on the Free Ryloth movement led by Cham Syndulla.
 Not that I object to the story having heroes and such.
-But again, it’s not what I was hoping for when I wanted the story to be focused on the characters of Darth Vader and Palpatine.
+But then again, it’s not what I was hoping for when I wanted the story to be focused on the characters of Darth Vader and Palpatine.

 How amazing would it have been if the story of ‘Lords of the Sith’ was taken mostly from the viewpoint of Darth Vader?
 It seemed to be like that when the story started and when the story ended.
 You could still tell the same story with the Free Ryloth movement wanting to assassinate Vader and the Emperor.

 But wouldn’t it be better if all of the story had scenes with Vader in them?
-I think that would’ve been amazing, in making Vader be the main character and having him to cope with the struggles he had in being Palpatine’s apprentice.
+I think that would’ve been amazing in making Vader be the main character and having him to cope with the struggles he had in being Palpatine’s apprentice.
 The tale could’ve explored more of his anger issues and such throughout.

 Sometimes that gets touched upon in the book, especially with Vader’s connection to the Force and him having visions of people from his past like Obi-Wan; Mace and Padmé.
 But most of the time we’re having to be with characters like Cham and Isval intending to assassinate Vader and the Emperor here.